elonen/ldap_authz_proxy/README.md

 options are available (`--help`):

 ```
+ldap_authz_proxy -- HTTP proxy server for LDAP authorization, mainly for Nginx
+This program is a HTTP proxy server that checks the authorization of an
+already authenticated user against an LDAP server.
+It can be used to return
+attributes from LDAP (or user custom) to the Nginx in HTTP headers.

 Usage:
   ldap_authz_proxy [options] <config_file>
+  ldap_authz_proxy -t | --test [options] <config_file> <username> <uri_path>
   ldap_authz_proxy -h | --help
   ldap_authz_proxy -H | --help-config
   ldap_authz_proxy -v | --version